-- (1) At its discretion, Council may, after consulting with abutting property owners permit an access ramp for a wheel chair to be erected in a minimum front, rear, or side yard if: - (a) There is no alternative means to provide the access ramp, and - (b) The ramp does not create a safety hazard or block sight lines. - (2) An open or partially enclosed deck attached to a building shall not extend into the minimum permissible front and side yards and flanking road setback and shall not be closer to the rear lot line than 1 metre. - (3) An access ramp or open deck not is deemed to be part of the building when calculating lot coverage under Schedule C.
+- (1) At its discretion, Council may, after consulting with abutting property owners permit an access ramp for a wheel chair to be erected outside the minimum setback of the frontyard, sideyard, or rearyard of a lot if: - (a) There is no alternative means to provide the access ramp, and - (b) The ramp does not create a safety hazard or block sight lines. - (2) An open or partially enclosed deck attached to a building shall not extend into the minimum frontyard, sideyard, or flanking road setback of a lot, and shall not extend closer to the rear lot line than 1 metre. - (3) An access ramp or open deck is not deemed to be part of the building when calculating lot coverage under Schedule C.